 In that case, Djokovic, Federer, and Nadal should be our top choices.
 Andy Murray?
 He has just returned from hip surgery and it may not be prudent to put money on him right now.
 But going back, Nadal must be in cloud 9 right now after a record win at Roland Garros.
 Federer must feel he won the title already since he lost to a god in the semifinals.
 As for Djokovic, he may be sad he didn’t win his second grand slam of the year but reaching the semifinals in a surface which isn’t his specialty is also an achievement.

 Prediction: While Novak Djokovic lost in the semifinals at Roland Garros, he lost to Thiem who is a clay court specialist so that’s not a cause of concern.
 On the other hand, Djokovic reaching the semis of a clay court tournament is proof that he is in good health and good form heading to Wimbledon.
 That’s good news.
 Nothing changes for me here.
 I’m still going with the #1 player in the World.
 Prediction: Novak Djokovic

 Wimbledon Ladies Singles’ Championship

 Here are the odds to win the 2019 Wimbledon women’s tournament.
-Odds taken from Bovada as of 5/18/19:
+Odds were taken from Titanbet as of 6/21/19:

 Serena Williams has won five times in the last decade, the latest of those came in 2015 and 2016 when she won back to back, just before taking a leave of absence to give birth to her first child.
 We know she’s back and while she may not be in the old Serena form yet, she’s made the finals in two out of the last three grand slam tournaments.